taltech-coding/javadoc/python/if.rst

-.. generated using "python3 rst_table.py if_helper.txt if.rst"
+.. generated using "python3 rst-table.py if-helper.txt if.rst"